-Move the developer tools a little bit down to make the web page visible and then click on the mobile icon on the left.
-The default setting is "responsive".
-This allows you to move the view as you wish and check directly how it changes.
+Move the developer tools down a little so that the website is visible and then click on the mobile icon on the left.
+The default setting is "Responsive".
+This allows you to move the view to your liking and check directly how it changes.

 With a click on "Responsive" you get options for different devices and can test the appropriate view.

-With the developer console of your browser you can also see how many scripts (in the head area) this WordPress theme loads.
-Many script files reduce the performance of the website.
+With the developer console of your browser you can also see how many scripts (in the head area) the WordPress theme is loading.
+Many script files reduce the performance of the WordPress website.

-If it works, test your chosen WordPress theme even once via your mobile phone.
-This will give you a direct impression of the loading time and the responsive view of the themes.
+If possible, test your chosen WordPress theme on your mobile phone.
+This will give you a direct impression of the loading time and the responsive view of the theme.

 YouTube is your friend

-On YouTube you will most likely find a review or comparison to one or more WordPress themes.
-Often in English, but to take a look behind the scenes of themes, his is usually a good option.
+On YouTube, you are likely to find a review or comparison of one or more WordPress themes.
+Often in English, but to take a look behind the scenes of a theme, this is usually a promising option.

-Here are a few examples of theme comparisons and reviews on YouTube:
+Here are a few examples from theme comparisons and reviews on YouTube: